-For h{LB} heuristics we fixed k=100.
-Note that we have not taken into account other solvers like Smodels{cc} [18] or Clasp [19] because our focus is on disjunctive ASP.
+Note that we have not taken into account other solvers like $Smodels{cc}$ [6] or Clasp [7] because our focus is on disjunctive ASP.

 Benchmark Programs and Data.
 The proposed heuristic aims at improving the performance of DLV on disjunctive ASP programs.
-Therefore we focus on hard programs in this class, which is known to be able to express each query of the complexity class Σ_2^P/Π_2^P .
+Therefore we focus on hard programs in this class, which is known to be able to express each problem of the complexity class $\Sigma_2^P/\Pi_2^P$ .
 All of the instances that we have considered in our benchmark analysis have been derived from instances for 2QBF, the canonical problem for the second level of the polynomial hierarchy.
-This choice is motivated by the fact that many real-world, structured (i.e., fixed) instances in this complexity class are available for 2QBF on QBFLIB [20], and moreover, studies on the location of hard instances for randomly generated 2QBFs have been reported in [21-23].
+This choice is motivated by the fact that many real-world, structured (i.e., fixed) instances in this complexity class are available for 2QBF on QBFLIB [18], and moreover, studies on the location of hard instances for randomly generated 2QBFs have been reported in [19-21].

-The problem 2QBF is to decide whether a quantified Boolean formula (QBF) $\Phi = \forall X \exists Y \phi$, where X and Y are disjoint sets of propositional variables and $\phi = D_1 \land \ldots \land D_k$ is a CNF formula over $X \cup Y$, is valid.
+The problem 2QBF is to decide whether a quantified Boolean formula (QBF) $\Phi =$ $\forall X \exists Y \phi$ , where X and Y are disjoint sets of propositional variables and $\phi = D_1 \land \ldots \land$ $D_k$ is a CNF formula over $X \cup Y$ , is valid.

 We have selected both random and structured QBF instances.
-The random 2QBF instances have been generated following recent phase transition results for QBFs [21-23].
-In particular, the generation method described in [23] has been employed and the generation parameters have been chosen according to the experimental results reported in the same paper.
+The random 2QBF instances have been generated following recent phase transition results for QBFs [19-21].
+In particular, the generation method described in [21] has been employed and the generation parameters have been chosen according to the experimental results reported in the same paper.
 First, we have generated 10 different sets of instances, each of which is labelled with an indication of the employed generation parameters.
-In particular, the label "A-E-C- ρ " indicates the class of instances in which each clause has A universallyquantified variables and E existentially-quantified variables randomly chosen from a set containing C variables, such that the ratio between universal and existential variables is ρ .
-For example, the instances in the class "3-3-70-0.8" are 6CNF formulas (each clause having exactly 3 universally-quantified variables and 3 existentially-quantified variables) whose variables are randomly chosen from a set of 70 containing 31 universal and 39 existential variables, respectively.
+In particular, the label "A-E-C- $\rho$ " indicates the set of instances in which each clause has A universallyquantified variables and E existentially-quantified variables randomly chosen from a set containing C variables, such that the ratio between universal and existential variables is $\rho$ .
+For example, the instances in the set "3-3-70-0.8" are 6CNF formulas (each clause having exactly 3 universally-quantified variables and 3 existentially-quantified variables) whose variables are randomly chosen from a set of 70 containing 31 universal and 39 existential variables, respectively.
 In order to compare the performance of the systems in the vicinity of the phase transition, each set of generated formulas has an increasing ratio of clauses over existential variables (from 1 to maxr).
-Following the results presented in [23], maxr has been set to 21 for each of the classes 3-3-70-, and 12 for each of 2-3-80-.
-We have generated 10 instances for each ratio, thus obtaining, in total, 210 and 120 instances, respectively.
-Then, because these instances do not provide information about the scalability of the systems w.r.t. the total number of variables, we generated yet more sets.
-We took the "2-3-80-1.0" and "3-3-70-1.2" classes, fixed the ratio of clauses over existential variables to the "harder" value for the DLV versions and vary the number of variables C (from 5 to maxC, step 5), where maxC is 80 and 70, respectively.
+Following the results presented in [21], max r has been set to 21 for each of the sets 3-3-70-\, and 12 for each of the 2-3-80-\.
+We have generated 10 instances for each ratio, thus obtaining, in total, 210 and 120 instances per set, respectively.
+Then, because such instances do not provide information about the scalability of the systems w.r.t. the total number of variables, we generated other sets.
+We took the "2-3-80-0.8" and "3-3-70-1.0" sets, we fixed the ratio of clauses over existential variables to the "harder" value for the DLV versions and vary the number of variables C (from 5 to max C, step 5), where max C is 80 and 70, respectively.
 We have generated 10 instances for each point, thus obtaining, in total, 160 and 140 instances per set, respectively.